pip-services/pip-services-docs/content/en/dart/expressions/tokenizers/utilities/_index.md

 Represents a character interval that keeps a reference.

 #### [CharReferenceMap](char_reference_map)
-This class keeps references associated with specific characters.
+Keeps references associated with specific characters.

 #### [CharValidator](char_validator)
 Validates characters that are processed by Tokenizers.